-- 2_____Submit a Montgomery College Admission Application (unless currently enrolled) - 3 Submit to Admissions and Records the following: - Health Science Application for admission into the Radiology Technology Program by March 1 to Admissions and Records Dept. - High School Transcript (to verify graduation) OR; - Official transcript from each and every college attended; - Results of Math and English Assessment Tests (if applicable) - Minimum requirements for application submission: completion of college level English and Math, completion of BIOL 150, BIOL 212 and a minimum GPA of 2.5 - Attach a copy of your TEAS results showing the minimum required levels or higher to your Health Sciences application to the Radiologic Technology program - Recommended for priority consideration but not required for program admission: Successful completion of the following academic core classes- HINM 115, BIOL 213.

-The completion of all program admission requirements does not guarantee placement into the program

-Admissions and records department will process applications and will accept students based on the priority classes taken and GPA

-Once you are accepted into the program you will need to

-- 4. Attend the orientation as directed on the acceptance letter
+r rogram.
+1Attend Information Session 2Submit a Montgomery College Admission Application (unless currently enrolled) 3 Submit to Admissions and Records the following: Health Science Application for admission into the Radiology Technology Program by March 1 to Admissions and Records Dept. High School Transcript (to verify graduation) OR; Official transcript from each and every college attended; Results of Math and English Assessment Tests (if applicable) Minimum requirements for application submission: completion of college level English and Math, completion of BIOL 150, BIOL 212 and a minimum GPA of 2.5 Attach a copy of your TEAS results showing the minimum required levels or higher to your Health Sciences application to the Radiologic Technology program Recommended for priority consideration for program admission: Successful completion of the following academic core classes- HINM 115, BIOL 213.
+The completion of all program admission requirements does not guarantee placement into the program Admissions and records department will process applications and will accept students based on the priority classes taken and GPA Once you are accepted into the program you will need to 4Attend the orientation as directed on the acceptance letter5 Register for classes6 Pay tuition/fees

-- 5_____Register for classes

-- 6 Pay tuition/fees